Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 2) Copy "jbossall-client.jar" from "JBossHome/client/".
 You will need to paste it later.

-## The JMS Gateway adapter ##
+## The Demo Service ##

-Please copy from the [JMS Gateway zip](http://www.lightstreamer.com/download) file the adapter directory ("JMSGateway") under "LightstreamerHome/adapters" directory.
-Paste previously copied jars under JMSGateway/lib.
+Please copy the "JMS_StockList_Demo_Service" directory from the [latest release](https://github.com/Weswit/Lightstreamer-jms-example-StockList-service-java/releases) of this project anywhere in your file system, and put previously copied jars under its lib subdirectory.

 Please also download the JMS distribution version 1.1 from Oracle's Java website.
 It cannot be distributed with the JMS Gateway for licensing issues.
 It can be found here: [http://www.oracle.com/technetwork/java/docs-136352.html](http://www.oracle.com/technetwork/java/docs-136352.html).
 Extract its content and find the jms.jar file under the lib directory.
-Please copy this jar under JMSGateway/lib.

-Since the adapter will be receiving object messages coming from the generator, you need also to copy its JMSStockListDemoService.jar file under "JMSGateway/lib".
-It can be found under "JMS_StockList_Demo_Service/lib" from the [latest release](https://github.com/Weswit/Lightstreamer-jms-example-StockList-service-java/releases) of this project.
-If you later plan to use object messages with your custom created objects, remember to also add their jar files under JMSGateway/lib.

-Now open and configure JMSGateway/adapters.xml: you will find 4 sample data adapters configured for each of the 4 JMS brokers above.
-Find yours, enable it by changing the "disabled" param and set specific connection parameters (hostname, port, etc.).

-Finally check the adapter log configuration file to specify logging level and destination.

-## The Demo Services ##

-Please copy the "JMS_StockList_Demo_Service" directory from the [latest release](https://github.com/Weswit/Lightstreamer-jms-example-StockList-service-java/releases) of this project anywhere in your file system, and put previously copied jars under its lib subdirectory.
+Please copy this jar under the lib subdirectory.
-Please copy here also the jms.jar obtained from Oracle's Java website.

 Then configure the launch script start_stocklist_demo_service.bat (or start_stocklist_demo_service.sh if you are under Linux or Mac OS X), adding all the JMS broker-specific jars to the CUSTOM_JARS variable.
 It is preset with jars for HornetQ.

 Now you should edit the configuration file.
 The included demo_service.conf file shows all available parameters and 4 sample configuration for the 4 JMS brokers above.
 Note that all parameters are required.

 Finally check the log4j configuration file.

+Once everything is configured, launch the service with start_stocklist_demo_service.bat (or start_stocklist_demo_service.sh if you are under Linux or Mac OS X).
+The service must be running for the StockList Demo Client to function properly.

+## Running the Demo ##

+The JMS Gateway StockList Demo requires the following components to be configured and running in order to function properly:

+* a JMS broker;
+* this Service;
+* a Lightstreamer instance running a properly configured JMS Gateway;
+* the StockList Demo Client.

+Please refer to Lightstreamer web site [download page](http://www.lightstreamer.com/download) to find Lightstreamer and JMS Gateway download packages.
+See below for the Client part of this Demo and other Demos for the JMS Gateway.

 # See Also #